Travel Advice #2: What To Take

 • Daypacks

-Most backpacks have a detachable top ‘brain’ that can be used as a small daypack for going to town for groceries.
+Most backpacks have a detachable top ‘brain’ that can be used as a small bag for going from trailhead to town for groceries.
 However, for globetrotting, you will want a small daypack for walking around town or going on a day hike in the mountains.
-I used a simple 18-liter REI Daypack that is crafted from lightweight material with no extra frills; just a cinch-top bag with one internal zipper compartment, and a 2-liter water reservoir sleeve.
+I prefer a simple 18-liter REI Daypack, crafted from lightweight material with no extra frills; just a cinch-top bag with one internal zipper compartment, and a 2-liter water reservoir sleeve.

 • 2L Reservoir Bag